Confidence-Controlled Exploration: Efficient Sparse-Reward Policy Learning for Robot Navigation: Experiments and Results

 \subsection{Results and Discussions}

-\textbf{Policy Learning:} We observe in Figure \ref{fig:even_training} and \ref{fig:uneven_training} that, for the outdoor robot simulator, Ada-NAV achieves similar or better reward returns with significantly fewer samples under both the navigation settings compared to the fixed and random trajectory lengths.
-Significantly, despite providing comparable returns to Ada-NAV, the sample efficiency of the constant and large trajectory lengths is significantly lower (see the bar plots in Fig. \ref{fig:even_training} and \ref{fig:uneven_training}).
-Please see the Appendix for similar results in 2D gridworld environments with actor-critic algorithm\cite{Konda2000}.
+\textbf{Policy Learning.} We observe in Figure \ref{fig:even_training} and \ref{fig:uneven_training} that, for the outdoor robot simulator, CCE achieves similar or better reward returns with significantly fewer samples under both the navigation settings compared to the fixed trajectory lengths and entropy regularization.
+Specifically, despite providing comparable returns to CCE, the sample efficiency of the constant and large trajectory lengths is significantly lower (see the bar plots in Fig. \ref{fig:even_training} and \ref{fig:uneven_training}).
+For the agents using CCE, in the even terrain simulations, all agents started with an initial trajectory length of $180$, and in the uneven terrain, $200$.
+All those agents end with a final length of $300$.